Walsall F.C.: Post-war era and first league title (1945–1980)

 1945–46 signalled the final season of local war-time competitions.
 Between January and May 1946 the Third Division South Cup was contested as a precursor for the return of full-time league football later that year.
 Walsall reached the final to face Bournemouth & Boscombe Athletic at Stamford Bridge but, in a repeat of their previous final appearance in 1935, they lost the match 2–0.

 The return of football following the war saw a spike in attendances for many clubs across the Football League and Walsall were no different.
 In the 1947–48 season a number of impressive turnouts at Fellows Park, including a season-best 20,383 for the visit of Notts County, saw the club record its highest average league attendance to date of 15,711.
 In the same season Walsall finished in 3rd place but once again missed out on promotion to the Second Division.

-The early 1950s saw some of Walsall's most troubling and dismal times in the Football League, as the club faced the re-election process four years in a row.
+The early 1950s saw some of Walsall's most troubling and dismal times in the Football League, as the club faced the re-election process four consecutive years.
 They finished bottom of the league in 1951–52, 1952–53 and 1953–54 and improved to only second bottom in 1954–55.
 The club, however, managed to retain its Football League status through this period, largely thanks to the high attendances at Fellows Park demonstrating a healthy desire for League football in Walsall.

 In 1958, following a reorganisation of the Football League, Walsall became founder members of the Fourth Division — now holding the distinction of being founder members of the Second, Third and Fourth tiers.
 Under the management of Bill Moore, the club achieved successive promotions, scoring 102 goals on their way to winning the Fourth Division title in 1959–60 and finishing as Third Division runners-up in 1960–61.
 The league title in 1960 was the club's first in their 72-year history.